tier2tickets/Knowledge-Base/content/deployment/installation.md

 The software can be forced to initiate a re-pin if this file: `%localappdata%\tier2tickets\pttb.pref` is deleted.
 Doing this will cause the software to re-pin itself to the taskbar when the user logs in.

-Running `pttb.exe "Helpdesk Button"` as the logged-in user will also pin the icon to taskbar on demand.
+Running `pttb.exe "<shortcut name>" (Helpdesk Button is the default)` as the logged-in user will also pin the icon to taskbar on demand.

 ![](images/pttb.gif)

 Keep in mind that your installation folder could be "Helpdesk Buttons."
-The software was formally renamed in [1.1.x.10](https://docs.tier2tickets.com/content/general/changelog/#x-10).
+The software was formally renamed in [1.1.x.10](https://docs.tier2tickets.com/content/general/changelog/#x-10) so installs that predate this may have the older folder structure.

 ## **Note to PowerShell users**: